dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-rocketmq.md

 ## QueueSelector

-The dapr rocketmq component contains five Queue selectors.
-These are HashQueueSelector, RandomQueueSelector, RoundRobinQueueSelector, ManualQueueSelector, DaprQueueSelector.
-Four of these are provided by the rocketmq client.
-DaprQueueSelector is implemented by the dapr rocketmq component.
-If you want to know more about the Queue selectors hash, roundRobin, Random and Manual, please read https://rocketmq.apache.org/docs.
-Let me focus on the design of DaprQueueSelector.
+The RocketMQ component contains a total of five queue selectors.
+The RocketMQ client provides the following queue selectors:
+- `HashQueueSelector`
+- `RandomQueueSelector`
+- `RoundRobinQueueSelector`
+- `ManualQueueSelector`

+To learn more about these RocketMQ client queue selectors, read the [RocketMQ documentation](https://rocketmq.apache.org/docs).

+The Dapr RocketMQ component implements the following queue selector:
+- `DaprQueueSelector`

+ This article focuses on the design of `DaprQueueSelector`.

 ### DaprQueueSelector